africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Inattentional blindness - the gorilla in the room.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/inattentional-blindness-the-gorilla-in-the-room/","title":"Inattentional blindness - the gorilla in the room","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Inattentional blindness - the gorilla in the room/","title":"Inattentional blindness - the gorilla in the room","noteIcon":""}
 ---